Get 10% OFF with code 10OFF Shop Now

 Three in four cis women have gotten, or will get, at least two yeast infections in their lifetime—and 8% percent have them more than four a year.
 These are known as recurrent, or chronic, yeast infections.
 According to the Center for Disease Control, bacterial vaginosis (BV) affects 29.2% of people everywhere, making it the most common vaginal condition in women.

 But why do we get these conditions?
 If you struggle with them over and over again, what exactly is happening down there?
-And most crucial: what can you do to find actual relief?
 We’ve got the download for you below.

 Yeast infections are fungal infections caused by an overgrowth of Candida, or the yeast cells that hang out with the bacteria inside the vagina.
 Bacterial vaginosis is caused by an overgrowth or imbalance of that bacteria.
 Both conditions mean that the balance of micro-organisms inside your vagina has been thrown out of whack.